Laura’s Home Women’s Crisis Center

 For women and children, we are a bridge from crisis to stability and self-sufficiency.
-With 166 beds and 55 rooms, Laura’s Home offers specialized, wraparound services designed to empower families and individuals to live healthy lives.
+With 166 beds and 61 rooms, Laura’s Home offers specialized, wraparound services designed to empower families and individuals to live healthy lives.
+Children are supported through Pathways, which provides on-site after-school programming with academic, cultural, and peer-to-peer experiences that contribute to their growth and development.
 It is our hope to offer life-changing, meaningful solutions to the women and children of Cleveland who need lasting change.
 And not simply for them, but for generations to come.

 The Inspiration for Laura’s Home….